 - Remove food and replace with a new batch daily to avoid mold growth

 - Clean their water bowls at least twice a week and whenever it’s dirty

 - Deep clean the tank every 2 – 4 months (includes changing of the substrate)

 - Spot clean to remove waste whenever necessary

-You should also check the substrate and ensure that it remains moist.
-If it’s dry, simply spray some freshwater or non-chlorinated water.
+You should also check the substrate and ensure that it remains slightly moist.
+If it’s dry, simply spray some freshwater (non-chlorinated) or non-chlorinated water.

-Hermit crabs are creatures capable of cleaning themselves provided that they have both freshwater and saltwater readily available.
+Hermit crabs are creatures capable of cleaning themselves provided that they have both freshwater and saltwater that are non-chlorinated readily available.
 Just place a bowl that’s deep enough for them to submerge their bodies in the aquarium so they can clean themselves whenever they wish to.